davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ```

 ![Pipeline step 2](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/pipeline-step-3.png)
-After the pipeline finished and ArgoCD has synchronized the changes this will be the `Shop` status:
+After the pipeline is finished and ArgoCD has synchronized the changes this will be the `Shop` status:
 ![Shop step 2](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/blue-green-step-3.png)
 **We have in the online environment the new version v1.1.1!!!**
 ```json